Skip to content

 Lush* purchases titanium dioxide powder from multiple sources with origins in India and the Czech Republic.

-With seven manufacturing sites across the globe, this information may vary depending on where your Lush products were made.
+*With several manufacturing sites across the globe, this information may vary depending on where your Lush products were made.

 What are the benefits of titanium dioxide?

-- It can help to make transparent things more opaque.
+• It can help to make transparent things more opaque.
 That may sound strange, but it actually has plenty of interesting applications.
 For example, the formula of a shower gel can be slightly tinted with pigments but will still be transparent.
-By adding titanium dioxide, the colours in the mixture opacify, making them more visually vibrant across different shades.
+By adding titanium dioxide, the base background is opacified and the colours appear more visually vibrant.

 Controversy and regulations